 Lastly, conclude the meeting by briefly summarizing the decisions and outcome and make sure that the purpose of the meeting has been achieved.
 Always end meetings on time and attempt to end on a positive note.
 Undoubtedly, this makes an effective virtual meeting.

 At their worst, virtual meetings can frustrate and cause more problems than they solve.
 As an officer, you can reverse this by making sure that everything comes together seamlessly.

-Lastly, an effective meeting is usually ended with specific actions and decisions.
-So make sure to conclude the meeting by summarizing decisions made, reviewing assignments and deadlines, and asking for valuable feedback that can help everyone improve.
+Lastly, an effective virtual meeting is usually ended with specific actions and decisions.
+So make sure to conclude the meeting by summarizing decisions made and reviewing assignments and deadlines.
+And, asking for valuable feedback that can help everyone improve.